24 Brand New DeFi Statistics (2022)

 The data suggests that DeFi is here to stay.
 And attitudes towards cryptocurrency are changing as more people choose to invest.

 Words like “Bitcoin”, “Blockchain”, and “crypto” have become common parlance and that is unlikely to change.
-The prevalence of DeFi is only likely to grow in the near future.
+The prevalence of DeFi is likely to grow in the future.